Men with fragile egos should not have the world's faith placed in them

 Knowing this, his worst nightmare came true this year with Trump's war of words that pushed us to the brink of nuclear destruction.
 His solution?
 Careful diplomacy with the North on one hand, and gentle ego stroking of Trump on the other hand (Nobel prize, anyone?).

-It worked.
-By playing to the man's ego, Moon convinced Trump to try statesman-like diplomacy and North Korea on board with denuclearization.
+By playing to the man's ego, Moon convinced Trump to try statesman-like diplomacy and brought North Korea on board with denuclearization.

 And just for a moment, the world clung to hope it would work.
 Early Thursday morning, North Korea, largely in a symbolic gesture, put on a show by blowing up their nuclear test site.
 Trump responded by blowing up the peace process.